 Doctorate students are invited to participate in the advanced practice programme for a third year and on successful completion of an additional two case studies will be eligible for the Tavistock qualification in consulting (TQC).

-Part-time, two days per month, on a Thursday and Friday.
+This course is part-time, with two days of face-to-face teaching per month, on a Thursday and Friday.